 Just as language use varies between text types and literary works, so does the structure and style of a a text.
 These non-lexical features can sometimes be as important to the meaning of a text as a writer’s choice of words when they impact on a reader’s interpretation.
 This resource will help you discover how typographical features, such as choice of font and colour imagery, can affect your interpretation of a given advert, and help you answer the conceptual question:

 Write a full page-spread for a magazine advertising a new product of your choice.
 You can include an image but, as this is an exercise, the most important element should be a body of text.
 You might also like to think about typographical features such as choice of font and layout of image and copy.
-Employ a judicious selection of the basic appeals and language devices you have read about here; ask a classmate or teacher to identify the appeals you’ve used before adding this text to your Learner Portfolio.
+Employ a judicious selection of the basic appeals and language devices you have learned about in this section of the course; ask a classmate or teacher to identify the appeals you’ve used before adding this text to your Learner Portfolio.
 Include typographical features.

 Advertising is a wide and varied genre, ranging from print ads that you might find in a magazine to huge billboards overlooking a busy road, to posters on the sides of buildings, to webpages… and more.
 Some adverts rely more strongly on visuals for their appeal – they have to quickly hook a reader’s attention if they are on the move or flicking idly through a magazine.
 However, other adverts contain extensive copy that tries to manipulate the reader in more subtle ways.
-The adverts in this section have been deliberately chosen because they contain more copy.
 Use these practice texts to familiarise yourself with the different features of Advertisements and add them to your Learner Portfolio; you will want to revise text types thoroughly before your Paper 1 exam.
 You can find more information – including text type features and sample Paper 1 analysis – by visiting 20/20.
 Read through one or two of the exemplars, then choose a new paper and have a go at writing your own Paper 1 analysis response: